Canar/2n/README.md

 ## Known Issues
 Timestamp is inaccurate.

 Zero error-handling.
-Not opposed to adding some, but I never encounter errors.
+Not opposed to adding some.

+I used to say I never encounter errors.\
+I encountered my first issue since launch.\
+An update had broken ffmpeg and the error was not noticed.\
+I need to replicate the error and add the appropriate handler.\
+This ought to be as easy as handling non-zero error codes.

 ## Planned Enhancements